Overview

 How Long Does it Take to Hike Chisapani?

-The hiking duration to Chisapani varies based on starting point and individual pace.
+The hiking duration to Chisapani varies based on the starting point and individual pace.
 However, the standard Sundarijal to Chisapani trek typically requires 4-5 hours of walking time.
-Moreover, this timeframe assumes moderate pace with short breaks for rest and refreshments.
+Moreover, this timeframe assumes a moderate pace with short breaks for rest and refreshments.

 Detailed Time Breakdown: